jgmenu/jgmenu/docs/manual/jgmenu.1.md

 `csv_no_dirs` = __boolean__ (default 0)

-:   If set, csv-generators will output applications without any director
+:   If set, csv-generators will output applications without any directory
     structure.
 This is supported by apps, pmenu and lx.

 `csv_i18n` = __string__ (no default)